mikaelprag/rails_rateable/README.md

 = Rateble

-rateable is a rails gem providing a rating interface for ActiveRecord models.
+rails_rateable is a rails gem providing a rating interface for ActiveRecord models.
 It is compitable only with Rails 3 and above.
 It is released under the MIT license.